GouthamiN25/Mortgage-Analysis/README.md

 # 📊 Project Description
 This notebook presents a comprehensive analysis of over 500,000 consumer mortgage complaint records using Python tools like Pandas, Seaborn, and Matplotlib.
 The project covers:

-Data preparation and cleaning
+- Data preparation and cleaning

-In-depth exploratory data analysis (EDA)
+- In-depth exploratory data analysis (EDA)

-Identification of complaint trends by type, company, and region
+- Identification of complaint trends by type, company, and region

-Analysis of complaint frequency over time
+- Analysis of complaint frequency over time

-Regression modeling to examine factors affecting response time
+- Regression modeling to examine factors affecting response time

+The insights gained from this analysis aim to help mortgage service providers better understand customer concerns and improve their response strategies.